gitless-vcs/gitless/README.md

 ### Installing via Snapcraft (Linux only)

-If you are using [Snapcraft](https://snapcraft.io/ "Snapcraft"), a package manager for Linux, you can install Gitless with:
+If you are using [Snapcraft](https://snapcraft.io/ "Snapcraft"), a package manager for Linux, you can install the most recent release of Gitless with:

 ```
-snap install gitless
+snap install --channel=beta gitless
 ```

+You can also use the `edge` channel to install the most recent build.

 Documentation
 -------------